salman2learn/docker-compose-scripts/README.md

 # docker-compose-scripts
-Minimal scripts almost to quickly setup apps on portainer behind firewall.
+Minimal scripts to quickly setup apps on portainer behind firewall.
 Where possible, storage volumes are created to preserve data.
 For Home LAN usage; minimal or no security.

 | Script                         | Descr                                                 |
 | ------------------------------ | ----------------------------------------------------- |